KAbaidoo/BucketList/README.md

 [Cloud Firestore](https://firebase.google.com/docs/firestore) for the main database and [Cloud Storage](https://firebase.google.com/docs/storage) for file storage.
 QR code scanning was implemented using [Zebra Crossing](https://github.com/zxing/zxing) library.
-Payments was implemented with [PayStack](https://paystack.com/gh/).
+Payments was implemented using [PayStack](https://paystack.com/gh/).
 The app works on phones running Android version 5.0 (API level 21) and above.

 Some of the features that was successfully implemented are listed below.